 Bei Shan Tang Prizes

-Established through a grant from the Bei Shan Tang Foundation in 2022, the Bei Shan Tang book prizes recognize research in Chinese art history.
+Established through a grant from Bei Shan Tang Foundation in 2022, the Bei Shan Tang book prizes recognize research in Chinese art history.

 Bei Shan Tang Monograph Prize